LucaIsMyName/photos.lucamack.at/web/README.md

 ## Color Analysis System

-The website features a sophisticated color analysis system that extracts dominant colors from images and calculates colorfulness metrics.
-This data is used throughout the application to enhance the user experience and provide visual insights.
+The website features a color analysis system that extracts dominant colors from images and calculates colorfulness metrics.

 ### How Main Colors Are Generated